-Development of Material Sustainability Topic Areas
+Development of Material Sustainability Topic Areas Carbon Neutrality

-Carbon Neutrality

-Source: 2022 Annual Report > Management Report > Corporate Profile >
+Source: 2022 Annual Report > Management Report > Corporate Profile > Sustainability and Combined Non-Financial Statement (☑ starting p.
+39)

 As set out in our sustainability ambition, we strive for 100% carbon neutrality along our entire value chain (products, operations and supply) by 2050 at the latest, together with our partners along the value chain.